deepanshpandey/deepanshpandey/README.md

 ## Hi there, I'm Deepansh - 👋

-### I'm a Student, Programmer in Construction, and Android Enthusiast!!
+### I'm currently a College Student, a Hobbyist Programmer and Android Enthusiast!!

-- 🔭 I am a 3rd year College Student
+- 🔭 I am a final year College Student
 - 🌱 I’m currently learning Android Development 🤣
 - 👯 I’m looking for Internships so I can improve Myself
 - 🥅 2023 Goals: Learn new Programming Languages And Contribute more to Open Source projects
-- ⚡ Fun fact: I play digital Piano
+- ⚡ Fun fact: I can play Piano
 - 🎧 Listen to my spotify playlists and I assure you'll love them